florecista/minikube-kafka/README.md

- # Docker installation in ubuntu 24.04
+ # Setting up Minikube and Apache Kafka on Ubuntu 24.04

  ## Docker installation
 ```